 Qatar Participates In Arab Forum For Sustainable Development In Beirut

-Beirut: Represented by the Ministry of Social Development and Family, the State of Qatar is participating in the Arab Forum for Sustainable Development, held in Beirut, Lebanon, from April 14-16, 2025.
+Beirut: Represented by the Ministry of Social Development and Family (MSDF), Qatar is participating in the Arab Forum for Sustainable Development, held in Beirut, Lebanon, from April 14 to 16, 2025.

-The forum is organized by the United Nations Economic and Social Commission for Western Asia (ESCWA), with the participation of ministers and high-level officials from various Arab countries, as well as representatives of United Nations organizations, civil society, and the private sector.
+The forum is organised by the United Nations Economic and Social Commission for Western Asia (ESCWA), with the participation of ministers and high-level officials from various Arab countries, as well as representatives of United Nations organisations, civil society, and the private sector.

+This reflects Qatar's unwavering commitment to the principles of fair and comprehensive development and to strengthening joint Arab action to address the social and economic challenges in the region.

-On the sidelines of the forum, HE the Minister of Social Development and Family met with HE Minister of Social Affairs of the Republic of Lebanon Haneen Al Sayed.
+On the sidelines of the forum, the Minister of Social Development and Family met Minister of Social Affairs of Lebanon H E Haneen Al Sayed.

 The two sides discussed opportunities for bilateral cooperation and the exchange of experiences in the areas of protecting vulnerable groups, responding to crises, empowering women, and supporting development efforts in the social and economic contexts.